If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 If you’re ready to upgrade your gym visits with a dedicated shoe, read on.
 We’ve rounded up the best weightlifting shoes for every kind of gym-goer – no matter your routine or budget.

-Like many athletic sneakers, Nike leads the way.
-These Metcon 6s are our number one pick because they seamlessly transition from serious weightlifting kicks to trainers – and they ace both categories.
-Our previous pick for this spot was the Metcon 5, but Nike has since upgraded the shoe and added 18% more breathability to keep your feet cool.
+Nike weightlifting shoes lead the way.
+These Metcon 8s are our number one pick because they seamlessly transition from serious weightlifting kicks to trainers – and they ace both categories.
+Our previous pick for this spot was the Metcon 6, but Nike has since upgraded the shoe and added more breathability to keep your feet cool.

-The shoe’s ability to transition between movements is largely due to a removable Hyperlift insert which provides the extra heel support for squats and deadlifts, but only when it’s necessary.
+The shoe’s ability to transition between movements is largely due to Nike React foam which provides a comfortable and cushioned base for squats and deadlifts.
 Then when you’re ready for sprints, HIIT training or anything else, the Metcon’s sticky rubber tread with and traction make it a fantastic cross-trainer.
 They also have the necessary low, flat heel for creating a stable base for most weighted exercises including squat, deadlift and press.
-The shoes also score top marks in terms of style, especially in this gold and green color scheme.
+The shoes also score top marks in terms of style, especially in this green and orange scheme.

-2. Reebok Power Lite Mid Men’s Training Shoes
+2. Reebok Legacy Lifter II Men’s Training Shoes

-3. Under Armour Project Rock 2 Training Shoes
+3. Under Armour Men’s Project Rock 4 Training Shoes

 BEST MID SHOE